 CHAPTER 22 | BEHAVIORAL ECONOMICS IS LIKE TOILET PAPER

 We're creating a PDF checklist for the most applicable tenets of behavioral economics.
 It’s to be used when you ask yourself, “Am I pulling all the levers?”
-Contact me for that.
+Contact us for that.

 This is the list of top behavioral economics heuristics that impact marketing, in alphabetical order, second in the BE series.